Isotop7/expiro/README.md

 ### 🔙 Backend

-1. Clone the repository: `git clone https://github.com/Isotop7/isgood.git`
+1. Clone the repository: `git clone https://github.com/Isotop7/expiro.git`
-2. Navigate to the project directory: `cd isgood/backend`
+2. Navigate to the project directory: `cd expiro/backend`
-3. Build the application: `go build -o isgood-backend`
+3. Build the application: `go build -o expiro-backend`
 4. Copy the config file `config.yaml.tmpl`, rename it to `config.yaml` and adjust it
-5. Run the server: `./isgood-server`
+5. Run the server: `./expiro-server`
 6. ~~Start frontend server~~

 ### 💻 Client